SS Ragnhild (1941): 1943

 On 23 July, she departed Gravesend, joining convoy FN 1081, which departed Southend-on-Sea on 24 July and arrived at the Methil Roads on 26 July.
 Ragnhild put into Blyth, Northumberland on 25 July.
 She arrived on 24 July.
 She sailed on 1 August, joining Convoy FN 1087, which departed Southend-on-Sea on 31 July and arrived at the Methil Roads on 2 August.
 She then joined Convoy EN 264, which departed the Methil Roads on 4 August and arrived at Loch Ewe on 6 August.
 Ragnhild sailed the next day, joining Convoy ONS 15, which departed Liverpool on 6 August and arrived at Halifax on 21 August.
 She arrived at Sydney on 20 August, departing the following day for Sorel, Quebec and arriving on 24 August.
 On 29 August she sailed for Rimouski, Quebec, from where she sailed on 11 September for Sydney, joining Convoy QS 68, which departed Red Islet on 10 September and arrived at Halifax on 15 September.
 On that day, she joined Convoy SC 142, which departed Halifax on 15 September and arrived at Liverpool on 29 September.
 Ragnhild was carrying a cargo of lumber and steel.
 She put into Loch Ewe on 29 September.
 She then joined Convoy WN 486, which departed Loch Ewe that day and arrived at the Methil Roads on 1 October.
 She departed the Methil Roads the same day and arrived at Gravesend on 3 October.

 On 11 October, she departed from Gravesend and anchored off Southend-on-Sea, from where she joined Convoy FN 1148, which departed from Southend-on-Sea on 12 October and arrived at the Methil Roads on 14 October.
 Ragnhild out into South Shields on 13 October.
 She departed on 28 October for the Methil Roads, where she joined Convoy EN 300, which departed on 29 October and arrived at Loch Ewe on 31 October.
 She arrived at Oban on 1 November.
 Ragnhild departed Oban on 6 November, joining Convoy KMS 32, which had departed with Convoy OS 58 from Liverpool on 5 November and split on 18 November, with OS 58 continuing to Freetown, Sierra Leone and KMS 32 continuing to Gibraltar, arriving on 19 November.
 Ragnhild was carrying a cargo of coal.
-She arrived at Bizerta, Tunisia on 23 November.
-She sailed from Bizerta on 4 December for an unknown destination, arriving back at Bizerta on 18 December.
-Ragnhild sailed from Bizerta on 23 December bound for Bône, Algeria, as part of Convoy GUS 25, which departed Port Said on 16 December and arrived at the Hampton Roads, Virginia on 17 January 1944.
+She arrived at Bizerte, Tunisia on 23 November.
+She sailed from Bizerte on 4 December for an unknown destination, arriving back at Bizerte on 18 December.
+Ragnhild sailed from Bizerte on 23 December bound for Bône, Algeria, as part of Convoy GUS 25, which departed Port Said on 16 December and arrived at the Hampton Roads, Virginia on 17 January 1944.